temporalio/documentation/docs/typescript/troubleshooting.md

 ## Two Locations to Watch

-Workflow Errors are reflected in Temporal Web, whereas Worker errors and logs are reflected in the terminal.
+- Workflow Errors are reflected in Temporal Web
+- Worker errors and logs are reflected in the terminal.

 If something isn't behaving the way you expect, make sure to check both locations for helpful error messages.

 ## Stale Workflows